-A wellness examination is a routine medical examination of a patient that is apparently healthy, as opposed to an examination of a patient that is ill.
+A wellness examination is a routine medical examination of a cat who appears healthy, as opposed to an examination of a cat who who is ill.
 A wellness examination may also be called a 'check-up' or a 'physical examination'.
-The focus of a wellness visit is the maintenance of optimal health.
+The focus of a wellness examination is the maintenance of optimal health.

 How often should my cat have a wellness examination?

-The answer to this question depends on your pet's age and current health status.
-During early kittenhood wellness exams are recommended on a monthly basis, while for the average adult cat annual wellness examinations are the norm, and semi-annual examinations are recommended for middle aged and geriatric cats.
+The answer to this question depends on your cat’s age and current health status.
+During early kittenhood, wellness exams are recommended on a monthly basis, while for the average adult cat, annual wellness examinations are the norm, and semi-annual examinations are recommended for middle aged, senior, and geriatric cats.

 "It is a popular misconception that one calendar year equates to seven years in a cat's life."

 Pets age at a faster rate than people.
 It is a popular misconception that one calendar year equates to seven years in a cat's life.
-In actual fact, in one calendar year a cat may age the equivalent of four to sixteen years in a human's life.
-The reason for this dramatic difference is that kittens reach maturity very quickly, and are essentially adolescents or young adults by a year of age - thus they are considered to be the equivalent of a 15-16 year old by their first birthday.
+In fact, in one calendar year a cat may age the equivalent of four to sixteen years in a human's life.
+The reason for this dramatic difference is that kittens reach maturity very quickly and are essentially adolescents or young adults by one year of age; therefore, they are considered to be the equivalent of a 15-16-year-old by their first birthday.
 During the second year, the rate of aging slows down a little so that your cat will be the equivalent of a 24-25 year old by their second birthday.
 After that, the rate of aging stabilizes to about 4 cat years per calendar year.
-This means that cats will be middle-aged by about 6 years of age and a 10 year old cat is considered to be seniors between the ages of 11 and 14 years of age.
+This means that cats are middle-aged by about 6 years of age and are considered to be seniors between the ages of 11 and 14 years of age.
 Geriatric cats are those over 15 years of age.

-Your veterinarian is in the best position to recommend how often your cat should have a wellness examination, based on its age, lifestyle and health status.
+Your veterinarian is in the best position to recommend how often your cat should have a wellness examination based on her age, lifestyle, and health status.

 What will my veterinarian check during a wellness examination?

 During a routine wellness examination, your veterinarian will ask you questions about your cat's diet, exercise, thirst, breathing, behavior, habits, litterbox habits, lifestyle (indoors or outdoors), and general health.
 Your veterinarian will also perform a physical examination of your cat.
-Based on your pet's history and physical examination, your veterinarian will then make recommendations for specific preventive medicine treatments such as vaccination, parasite control (for both external parasites such as fleas, ticks and ear mites, and internal parasites such as worms or heartworms), nutrition, skin and coat care, weight management or dental care.
-In addition, your veterinarian will discuss your pet's individual circumstances and decide whether any other life-stage or lifestyle recommendations would be appropriate.
+Based on your pet's history and physical examination, your veterinarian will then make recommendations for specific preventive medicine treatments such as vaccination, parasite control (for both external parasites such as fleas, ticks and ear mites, and internal parasites such as worms or heartworm), nutrition, skin and coat care, joint health, weight management, or dental care.
+In addition, your veterinarian will discuss your cat's individual circumstances and decide whether any other life-stage or lifestyle recommendations would be appropriate.

 What does my veterinarian check during a physical examination?

-A physical examination involves observing the general appearance of the cat, listening to the chest with a stethoscope ("auscultation"), and "palpation", or feeling specific areas of the body.
+A physical examination involves observing the general appearance of your cat, listening to their chest with a stethoscope (auscultation) and feeling specific areas of the body (palpation).